OCA/wms/stock_release_channel/readme/USAGE.rst

 button is used, in addition to the state change, the system looks for pending transfers requiring a release and try to assign them to a channel in the "Open" or "Locked" state.

+You can also use the "Sleep and Reassign" action on channels that have transfers in progress.
+This is particularly useful if you don't want to use the current channel and want to reassign pickings to another(s) channel(s).
+Before using that action, you should check that channels for those pickings are open (as the transfers could not be assigned if there is no corresponding channel found).